-Whether you are applying for a job or for college, your resume is an essential tool to prove your skills.
+Whether you are applying for a job or college, your resume is an essential tool to prove your skills.
 It is the first thing employers or recruiters look at, and unfortunately, it is the factor that influences their further decisions.
 Are they going to offer you an interview?

 Companies or big schools do not have time to evaluate everybody personally.
 You have to stand out from the crowd from the first moment they read about you.
-And one of the ways to do that is having an amazing resume.
+And one of the ways to do that is by having an amazing resume.

 Nowadays, there are so many unemployed people with great qualities.
 That’s because people are sometimes bad at promoting themselves.
-They are under the impression that their prospective employers will offer them interviews anyways – but most of the times they are wrong.
+They are under the impression that their prospective employers will offer them interviews anyways – but most of the time they are wrong.

 Time is money, and employers know that well.
 So they choose to spend their time wisely and interview people who would make perfect candidates since the beginning.

 I have put up a list of what to avoid including in your resume.
 Be honest, but do not overuse your honesty in a damaging way.